-The Stage two expansion, which is planned to be operational by mid-2017, involves constructing the infrastructure to exploit material from the western dumps, located some 12 km from the plant, to replace the diminishing resources in the eastern dumps.
+Stage 1 expansion completed taking PLS capacity to 1,200 m3/hr.
+The Stage 2 expansion, which is planned to be operational by mid-2017, involves constructing the infrastructure to exploit material from the Western dumps, located some 12 km from the plant, to replace the diminishing resources in the Eastern dumps.

-The plan will require the installation of two 12 km pipelines to allow for the PLS and acid flows to be cross-transferred to the expanded SX-EW plant.
-In addition, the exploitation of the western dumps will require the construction of a three-unit, coal-fired boiler house for solution heating, a pond collection system and approximately 3 km of collector trenches.
+The plan will require the installation of two 12 km pipelines to allow for the PLS and raffinate solution flows to be cross-transferred to the expanded SX-EW plant.
+In addition, the exploitation of the Western dumps will require the construction of a three-unit, coal-fired boiler house for solution heating, a pond collection system and approximately 3 km of collector trenches.